madmachineio/resources/examples/simpleio/buttoncontrolled.md

 `DigitalIn` class is intended to detect the state of a digital input pin.
 The input value is either true(1) or false(0).
 The `.read()` function reads the value from a digital input pin.

 If you have the experience with Arduino, you may notice there's no pull-down resistor on the button.
-That's because there's on-board pull-down function.
+That's because the SwiftIO Board already provides a pull-down function.
 Reference the `DigitalIn` class for more information.

 ## <span style="color:#EA5823;font-weight:700">See Also</span>
 - [PWMOut](https://swiftioapi.madmachine.io/Classes/PWMOut.html) - The PWMOut class is used to vary the output voltage